1. Answers

 Step 1: Set Up Your Pulumi Project

-1. Ensure you have the Pulumi CLI installed.
-If not, you can download it from Pulumi’s website.
+To begin, ensure you have the Pulumi CLI installed.
+If it is not already installed, download it from Pulumi’s website.
+Once installed:

 pulumi new typescript

-3. Follow the prompts to set up your new project.
+2. Follow the prompts to set up your new project.
+This will initialize your project environment.

 Step 2: Configure AWS and Kubernetes Providers